Subject (Course): Fundamentals of the Project Management for Development Projects. Syllabus:

 - Communication and risk analysis techniques in development projects.

-Diploma Multilateral institutions - International institutions - Preparation to Apply - Project Cycle Management - Expressions of Interest - International Project Administration - Project Management.
+Postgraduate Diploma in Business with Multilateral Institutions - International institutions - Preparation to Apply - Project Cycle Management - Expressions of Interest - International Project Administration - Project Management.

 Languages of study: